Fall Weekends on the Cape

 Day Tripping to the nearby islands of Martha Vineyard and Nantucket

-We have yet to make it to the island of Nantucket, but we have enjoyed several day trips to the island of Martha’s Vineyard (seven miles off the southern coast of Cape Cod) over the years.
-(Read This post about our most recent visit for lots of practical tips on getting to and around the island).
+We recently added a trip to Nantucket to our weekend list, but Martha’s Vineyard (seven miles off the southern coast of Cape Cod) remains our favorite.
+(Read about our recent Couple’s Escape to the island, as well as this post has a lot of practical information for day-tripping Families for lots of practical tips on getting to and around the island).

 There are numerous campgrounds on the Cape and September-October is typically mild enough to enjoy a family camping weekend, and even go for a swim.